aashish-fiftyfive/devops-assignment/README.md

-Create a directory for your WordPress project mkdir my-wordpress-project
-Navigate to it in your terminal. cd my-wordpress-project
-Inside your project directory, create a file nano Dockerfile
-In the Dockerfile, start by specifying the base image
-# Use an official WordPress image as the base image
-FROM wordpress:latest
-#Set author label
-LABEL maintainer="manjushindhe123@gmail.com"
-Use the Expose port 80
-EXPOSE 80
-#Command to run when the container starts
-CMD ["apache2-foreground"]
-Save the changes to your Dockerfile and exit your text editor

 # Assignment: Dockerizing WordPress with Dockerfile, Docker Compose, and Database Optimization

 ### Objective: The goal of this assignment is to Dockerize a WordPress application using best practices for Dockerfile and Docker Compose, as well as to optimize the database for improved performance.
 You are also required to create a Readme file to document your approach and provide additional notes related to the task.